ShakilAnowerSamrat/ShakilAnowerSamrat/README.md

 🌟 I’m Shakil Anower Samrat, a Computer Science & Engineering student at Mymensingh Engineering College and a game developer specializing in Unreal Engine 5.
 I am the CEO of Softsasi, a software and video game development company, and a researcher at Alpha Science Lab.

-My passions lie in entrepreneurship, technology, social justice, and education.
-I have been honored with awards such as the NASA Space Apps Challenge 2022 Bangladesh for my game Laniakea and the National Mobile Game, Apps Competition 2023 for my game Axel.

-I am constantly seeking opportunities to enhance my skills and grow professionally.
-My ultimate goal is to become a successful game developer and entrepreneur, leveraging my expertise to make a positive impact globally.
-Feel free to connect with me!

 👨‍💻 **My Journey So Far:**

 - 🚀 **Dedicated to becoming a versatile Game Developer and Software Engineer.**